The 3rd Industrial

 Location: Bethlehem, Pennsylvania, USA

-Audience: Leaders and practitioners in large organisations focused on improving ways of working
+Audience: Leaders and practitioners focused on improving ways of working in organisations

 Cost: $1150 USD